Home

 No matter how overwhelmed you feel, you must believe there is hope, and a way out, if you are living:

-If this sounds familiar, you may want to consider the services of a consumer debt counseling company.
+If this sounds familiar, you may want to consider the services of a debt counseling company.
 Many debt counseling programs are nonprofit and work with you to solve your financial problems.

 But beware just because an organization says it is nonprofit doesn't guarantee that its services are free or affordable, or that its services are legitimate.